jundalisay/spblist/content/en/research/paracelsus/dictionary/s.md

 Spagirus, or spagiricus is he which knows to distinguish betwixt good, and bad, to separate pure from impure, or a Chymist, or Alchymist.

-Spara is the Minerall vertue out of the first being of metalls.
+Spara is the Minerall virtue out of the first being of metals.

 Sperma aquæ fortis is its feculency.